Aupajo/almanack/README.md

 * 100% customisable themes with Sass and CoffeeScript support
 * Server optional (you can use the underlying calendar library by itself)
 * Rack-compatible (mount inside any Rails application)
+* Produces iCal feed for smartphone and desktop calendar apps to subscribe to

 ## Installation